saurabhraj1896/contact-list-app/README.md

   Type `http://localhost:8080` in your browser to start this application.

-  After entering required input fields click `Create Contact` button to submit the enetred data.
+  After entering required input fields click `Create Contact` button to submit the entered data.

 # Live App-demo